 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 If you need to make a lot of the same four patch quilt blocks, an easier method is to make four patch blocks from strips of fabric.
-Here is how to do that.
+Here is how to make 4-patch blocks using strip sets.

-Begin by cutting two strips of fabric the unfinished width of one of the units.
+Begin by cutting two strips of fabric the unfinished width of one of the units and full width-of-fabric (referred to as WOF).
 These need to be the same width.

 Sew your strips together on one long edge.